khalil-debug/MusicPlayer/README.md

 # MusicPlayer

-A little Android project that plays music and creates librairies for your music using `Android Studio`.
+A little Android project that plays music and creates librairies for your music using `Android Studio`, Java with Gradle.